stonepros/stone/doc/dev/encoding.rst

 Adding a field to a structure
 -----------------------------

-You can see examples of this all over the Ceph code, but here's an
+You can see examples of this all over the Stone code, but here's an
 example:

 ::